EgoCollapse/egocollapse.github.io/README.md

             }
         }

-        // Function to display the list of added people with medals as images function displayAddedPeople() {
+        // Function to display the list of added people with medals (without pictures) function displayAddedPeople() {
             const peopleList = document.getElementById("peopleList");
             peopleList.innerHTML = ''; // Clear the list before adding new items